Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Comparison to Semi-Analytic Parameterizations

 \section{Comparison to Semi-Analytic Parameterizations}

-The fully analytic model will now be compared to semi-analytic parameterizations used in NuRadioMC to predict observed signals in IceCube-Gen2 Radio.
-In principle, all semi-analytic models in NuRadioMC could be checked, for thousands of cases, but this would be outside the scope of this work.
-To provide concrete, verifiable comparisons, a selection of \textit{published waveforms} generated with NuRadioMC Python packages was chosen from Figures 7 and 8 of \cite{10.1140/epjc/s10052-020-7612-8}.
-The waveforms correspond to 10 PeV and 100 PeV electromagnetic and hadronic cascades.
+The fully analytic model will now be compared to the ARVZ semi-analytic parameterization used in NuRadioMC to predict signals in IceCube-Gen2 Radio \cite{10.1140/epjc/s10052-020-7612-8}.
+Specifically, the comparison is between Equations \ref{eq:on_cone} and \ref{eq:off_cone} and the NuRadioMC implementation of the semi-analytic parameterization given in \cite{PhysRevD.101.083005}.
+To provide concrete comparisons, a small set of waveforms was generated with NuRadioMC, for both electromagnetic and hadronic cascades, on and off-cone.
+The electromagnetic cascades have $E_{\rm C} = 10^{16}$ eV, while the hadronic cascades have $E_{\rm C} = 10^{17}$ eV.
+These choices minimize the impact of the LPM effect, though the LPM effect was activated in the NuRadioMC code.

 The comparison involves three stages.
-First, waveforms and cascade profiles from NuRadioMC are digitized from Figures 7 and 8 of \cite{10.1140/epjc/s10052-020-7612-8}.
-Second, Equations \ref{eq:on_cone} and \ref{eq:off_cone} are tuned to match the waveforms, and Gaussian functions are fit to the cascade profiles to obtain $a$-values.
-In each fit, the Pearson correlation coefficient ($\rho$) between published waveforms and Equations \ref{eq:on_cone} or \ref{eq:off_cone} is maximized, and the sum-squared of amplitude differences ($(\Delta f)^2$) is minimized.
-Finally, best-fit parameters are tabulated and compared with known values quoted in \cite{10.1140/epjc/s10052-020-7612-8}.
-Contours of correlation coefficients are shown in addition to waveform matches to illustrate the physical interpretation of theoretical parameter results.
+First, waveforms and $a$-values are generated for each cascade type, energy, and angle: $\theta = \theta_{\rm C} + 3.0^{\circ}$, and $\theta = \theta_{\rm C}$.
+Second, Equations \ref{eq:on_cone} and \ref{eq:off_cone} are tuned to match the waveforms.
+In each fit, the Pearson correlation coefficient ($\rho$) is maximized, and the sum-squared of amplitude differences ($(\Delta E)^2$) is minimized.
+Finally, best-fit parameters are tabulated.

 Two remarks are important regarding the fit criteria.
-First, the Pearson correlation coefficient is not sensitive to differences in amplitude.
-The coefficient is normalized by the standard deviation of each signal, and the signals have no DC components:
+First, the Pearson correlation coefficient is not sensitive to changes in amplitude because it is normalized:

-Thus, the parameters that control correlation are those that scale $t_{\rm r}$.
-The parameters that control $(\Delta f)^2$ are those that scale the waveform amplitude.
-Note that
+Parameters that affect $\rho$ are those that scale $t_{\rm r}$.
+Second, parameters that control $(\Delta E)^2$ are those that scale the waveform amplitude.
+If $E_i$ represent the samples of the models, then

-The $(\Delta f)^2$ minimization resembles $\chi^2$ minimization, but lacks weighting in the denominator from statistical error in the fully analytic model.
-No statistical error has been associated with Equations \ref{eq:on_cone} and \ref{eq:off_cone}.
-The utility of minimizing $(\Delta f)^2$ is that the final difference in power between model and data is minimized.